Cool, crunchy cucumbers tossed in a spicy-sweet Korean dressing that hits every flavor note. ♡

 - Don’t skip the salting step.
 It prevents a watery salad and helps the dressing stick.

 - Persian cucumbers work best because they’re crunchy with thin skin and few seeds.
+Korean cucumbers, English cucumbers, or Japanese cucumbers also work well.
+Avoid regular slicing cucumbers since they have too many seeds and too much water.

 - Adjust the sugar and vinegar to your taste.
 Some like it sweeter, some tangier.